beauvais/content_production/content_plan_template.md

 [Here's a Google-Docs version of the template you can clone](https://docs.google.com/document/d/1HL0DQTKevLJZqocnDmXIMq0Gs52L0DDw4lMIt8Qc33Q/edit?usp=sharing)
 {% endhint %}

-## Purpose
+## Purpose – what’s it for?

-**Answer: what's it for?**

-Define the purpose straight away.
-Don't start thinking about the media, the photos, the tone, or the website until you've jotted down the reason you're creating content.
-Set its context, and say what you want to accomplish by creating \(or reviewing\) it.

-**e.g.**
+**Define the purpose straight away.**

-*"We want ILRies to go to the Alice Cook lecture.
-If they can’t make it, they can watch it online."*
+"We want ILRies to go to the Alice Cook lecture.
+If they can’t make it, they can watch it online."

-*"We want current undergraduate students to feel connected to ILR and know they can get cookies."*

-## Audience
+## Audience – who’s it for?

-**Answer: who's it for?**

-Say who the most important audience is.
-Content created for _everyone_ is suited to _no one_.
-You can have a couple, but the more dispersed your audiences, the less your content tends to be relevant.
+**Say who the most important audience is**.
+Content created for everyone is suited to no one.
+You can also list secondary audiences.

-**e.g.**

-* The primary audience is recent alumni who work in HR.
+“Recent alumni who work in HR.”
-* The primary audience is potential undergraduate students.
-* The primary audience is current students who live on campus.

-You can also include secondary audiences – people for whom this would be good for them to know, but you're not highly focused on them.

-You can't have secondary audiences without a primary audience.

-## Calls to action

-**Answer: what do you want me to do with this? and: what's next?**
+## Calls to action – what do you want me to do with this?

 With a purpose and an audience defined, lay out what you want people to do with this content.

-**If appropriate, list any calls to action.**

-**e.g.**

-* Register \(link to registration form\)
+* Register (link to registration form)
-* Find our more \(link to blog post\)
-* Get in touch \(mailto link, or link to contact form\)
+* Get in touch (mailto link, or link to contact form)
-* Join \(link to sign-up form\)

-_Be sure to consider an onward journey._

-**e.g.**

-* Read this related story

-## Creation plan
+## Creation plan – how will we make it?

-**Answer: What kind of content do we need?**

-List any and all kinds of content you'll need to create, for example:
+**List all the pieces of content we need to create** (and who will do them) to make this plan happen.

-* Landing page for email campaign
+* Landing page – Dave
+* Photograph – Joan
-* Email text and image for campaign
+* Email campaign – Jen
-* Information page on ILR website

-**Answer: when?**

-Define any important dates:

-Commissioned: 20 September, 2019
-To be published: 15 October, 2019

-## Governance

-**Answer: Who will make it, and who will approve it?**

-Include everyone who needs to be a part of the team.
-Record their names and what they'll do for this piece:

-* **Zach** will write the text
-* **David** will take photos
-* **Mary** will approve it
-* **Aaron** will build the call to action
+* Feature story – Mary
+* Social media – Ambassadors via Dave
+    - Instagram post * 2
+    - Twitter post
+    - Facebook post
+    - LinkedIn post

+## Timeline – when will we make this live?

+**List any dates** – when it needs published and when it should be reviewed in future.

+Publish by: 1 November, 2018
+Do not publish before: 29 October, 2018
+Review in 1 year